 The main recommendation is that the Bologna Partner Countries form a network to assist each other with the implementation of portability of grants and loans.
-The outlines of the foreseen network are drawn underneath.
+The framework of the foreseen network is outlined below.

 The Working Group suggests the following text to be incorporated into the London Communiqué to reflect this report: